munificent/craftinginterpreters/book/a-virtual-machine.md

 </aside>

 Let's do a weird exercise.
-We'll walk through the execution of the above program a step at a time.
-Whenever a value is produced, we'll note it, and also when it later gets consumed by some other operation.
-Between those two points, we'll track the lifetime of the value.
-This shows us which values we need to preserve and when:
+We'll walk through the execution of the above program a step at a time:

 <img src="image/a-virtual-machine/bars.png" alt="The series of instructions with
 bars showing which numbers need to be preserved across which instructions." />